offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### Route Disruptions

-The [[Timeline|Recent Awakening]] has thrown Wanderer society into crisis:
+The [Recent Awakening](Timeline.md) has thrown Wanderer society into crisis:

-**Changing Passages**: Previously reliable routes have become dangerous as dormant [[Architect Ruins]] activate.
+**Changing Passages**: Previously reliable routes have become dangerous as dormant [Architect Ruins](Architect%20Ruins.md) activate.
 Some passages that were impassable for centuries have suddenly opened.

-**Accelerated Gardens**: The [[Walking Gardens of Yss'andra]]'s increased speed has disrupted centuries of planning.
+**Accelerated Gardens**: The [Walking Gardens of Yss'andra](Walking%20Gardens%20of%20Yss%27andra.md)'s increased speed has disrupted centuries of planning.
 Confederations struggle to maintain their traditional intersections with the Gardens' path.

 **New Discoveries**: Seventeen previously unknown ruins have been discovered in the past three months, creating opportunities and dangers as confederations race to claim mapping rights.